interconnectit/Search-Replace-DB/README.md

 ### CLI script

-To invoke the script, nagivate in your shell to the directory to where you installed Search Replace DB.
+To invoke the script, navigate in your shell to the directory to where you installed Search Replace DB.

 Type `php srdb.cli.php` to run the program.
 Type `php srdb.cli.php --help` for usage information: